Nina Simone at Carnegie Hall

 Nina Simone at Carnegie Hall is a 1963 album by jazz singer/pianist/songwriter Nina Simone.
 It is a live album recorded at Simone's first solo appearance at Carnegie Hall in New York City, on April 12, 1963, and was released on Colpix Records.
+The recording was made by Richard Alderson, who had previously recorded the album Nina Simone at The Village Gate, and who also worked as Nina Simone's live sound engineer during this period.